pcn/raal/README.md

 # raal

+## First things first

+I've been very interested in rust for a while, but my progress with it has been slow.
+The work here represents a tool I'm very familiar with since I have a bunch of shell scripts that give me access to ssh to ec2 instances, similar to what I'm describing below.
+This tool is a way for me to learn rust with a practical problem I'm familiar with as a systems/sre/ops person, but I am still very new to the language.

+I am still totally in the honeymoon phase with rust too.

+WRT "why not python/ruby/perl/lua" ...
+I'm not learning those.

 ## A bit about working in AWS
 This is a tool that helps me access nodes in AWS the way I find most useful.